Portrait of Dong Hou

 About Me

-🎓 I received my Ph.D. from North Carolina State University, and my Bachelor’s degree from Central South University in China.
+🎓 I received my Ph.D. from North Carolina State University and my bachelor's degree from Central South University in China.
 The majority of my postdoctoral training was at Virginia Tech.
 More about me

 📘 I love teaching.
 Courses and Outreach